prise-3d/Behavioral-online-study/README.md

-# Django Web expe
+# Python based framework for online behavioral

 ## Description

-Django web application for designing a psychophysical experiment with stimilus using here, Quest+ developed in Python.
+This project is a Python based framework for designing online behavioral experiment with stimilus.
+This project proposes a common base for all experiments using the Django Python web framework.
+The use of Python allows to easily integrate libraries on the application server that can be used for the experiment.

 ## Documentation